 The heart of your wireless headphone system is the transmitter.
 This small box sends the audio from your TV directly to your headphones.
 To set it up, you just need to plug the transmitter into one of your TV’s audio output ports.
 Before you buy a system, it’s a good idea to check the back of your TV to see what kind of ports you have.
 Most modern TVs use a digital optical port (it looks like a tiny square door), while others might use red and white RCA or a standard 3.5mm headphone jack.
 Once you’ve connected the transmitter to the TV and a power outlet, you can turn on your headphones, and they should connect automatically.

-Solving Common Connection Issues
+Troubleshooting Common Connection Problems

 If you’ve ever used Bluetooth headphones to watch TV, you might have noticed a frustrating delay between when an actor’s lips move and when you hear their words.
 This audio lag is a common issue with Bluetooth.
 That’s why many dedicated TV headphones use Radio Frequency (RF) technology instead.
 RF systems, like TV Ears, have virtually no audio lag and a much longer range, so you can walk to the kitchen for a snack without losing sound.
 Unlike Infrared (IR) headphones that require a direct line of sight to the transmitter, RF signals can pass through walls and furniture, giving you much more freedom and a more reliable connection.